nebulab/cangaroo/README.md

 # Cangaroo

-Cangaroo helps developers integrating their apps with any service.
+Cangaroo is a Rails Engine that helps developers integrating their apps with any service.
-It is a Rails Engine that can be installed on any Rails application and is used as a connection hub from one or multiple applications and external services.
+It's like a message broker, it receive messages from apps/services then based on developer defined rules it can route the messages to other apps/services or just execute jobs.

 [TODO] add self-explanatory image here.